stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ## Introduction

-{{ mwp }} provides a UI for the Geozones function that may appear in INAV 8.0.0 (or later).
-As the technical details for this feature has not yet been made publicly available, the implementation described below should be considered experimental; at least the user can generate colourful shapes ...
+{{ mwp }} provides a UI for the Geozones function that will appear in INAV 8.0.0 (probably).

+As the technical details for this feature has not yet been made publicly available (other than *RTFS*), the implementation described below might be considered experimental; at least the user can generate colourful shapes ...

+!!!
+Note "Version Requirements"
+	The public API (MSP etc.) exposed in the initial INAV PR differs from the API described in earlier provisional documentation.
+The INAV 8.0 implemetation **requires** {{ mwp }} 24.11.09 or later.

 Geozones provides (in theory at least) a set of geographical shapes that the FC can navigate around, characterised by: